 The individual deductible is the amount you have to pay before the Plan will reimburse any benefits.
-The annual individual deductible is \$1,200.
+The annual individual deductible is \$1,200 (Only applies to single coverage (Employee Only)).

 What is the family deductible?

 The family deductible is the amount you, in combination with your ELIGIBLE FAMILY MEMBERS, have to pay before the Plan will reimburse any benefits.
 The annual family deductible is \$2,400.